socadk/design-practice-repository/activities/DPR-StorySplitting.md

 ### Goal and Purpose (When to Use and When not to Use)

-> *As an agile practitioner with requirements analysis and/or project planning responsibilities, I would like to split user stories to make stories and their implementation easier to plan and execute.*
+> *As an agile practitioner with requirements analysis and/or project planning responsibilities, I want to split user stories to make stories and their implementation easier to plan and execute.*

 Switching to a different set of [stakeholder concerns](https://ozimmer.ch/practices/2020/11/19/ExtraExtraReadAllboutIt.html) and viewpoint, the same practice can be used to identify candidate components in [architecture design](DPR-ArchitectureModeling.md):